-PHYS 2101 (Experimental Physics I)/2201 (Experimental Physics II), 2330 (Intermediate Mechanics) and 2424 (Relativity and Quanta) are second year courses in Experimental Physics, Mechanics and Special Relativity & Quantum Physics, respectively.
+PHYS 2101 (Experimental Physics I), PHYS 2201 (Experimental Physics II), PHYS 2330 (Intermediate Mechanics), and PHYS 2424 (Relativity and Quanta).

 PHYS 3202 (Biophysics) is about analyzing biological systems and problems using the principles of physics.
 Areas of study include: how animals move, limitation on the size of organisms, how body heat is regulated, and how eyes and ears work.